Buy my latest single releases at

 In my childhood homes, my father played a variety of records from all the great country guitar players to the soul of Memphis.
 It was like magic to my ears and my dad loved them all!
 Buddy Holly's ballads, Little Richard's high pitched screams, and Chuck Berry's jingles were leading the way to a new sound on the music scene.

 I began my own musical sojourn one night in 1961 when Elvis came for a brief stay at a Bremerhaven, Germany hotel my father was managing while in the US Army.
 (How cool is that?!)
-We lived close by when I was just a seven year old kid, when my father directed my two brothers and me to watch four Liverpudlian lads on a local television station.
+We lived close by when I was just an eight year old kid, when my father directed my two brothers and me to watch four Liverpudlian lads on a local television station.
 The Beatles were playing live nearby at the Kaiserkeller in Hamburg.
 We kids watched as early rock and roll alchemy was being formed right before our eyes!

 During those heady times, I was being influenced by the now called legends and the sounds of that era.
 I chewed on the sinews of famous melodies, the masterpieces and remarkable sounds that now surpass the test of time.
 We all have our favorites that periodically invade our radios, phones, and our dreams.